 Although coffee belongs to the “fruit and vegetables” group, if you classify food for diet making, please do not put it into “fruit.”
 It is quite special – functionally, not belonging to any particular category!

 When consuming coffee, you should pay attention to what you are adding to it.
-Sugar, honey, milk, cream, everything is soluble with coffee, but they will make different nutritional functions.
+Sugar, honey, milk, cream, everything is soluble in coffee, but they will make different nutritional functions.
 For example, coffee with milk provides a sweet taste and is suitable for chilling at noon.
 Meanwhile, we suggest using coffee with sugar in the morning to be energized.

 How Many Food Groups Are There?

 Based on the name, you can immediately recognize the main characteristic of this food group.
-All food belonging to “sugary products” must contain a high amount of sugar like sugar, jam, chocolate, candy, cakes.
+All food belonging to “sugary products” must contain a high amount of sugar like sugar, jam, chocolate, candy, and cakes.
 Soft drinks can be classified as sugary products with their high amount of sugar components.

 In the previous segment, we mentioned “milk isn’t from the drinks group,” – so here is the group it belongs to: Dairy products are the compilation of products originating from milk.
-So, dairy-originated food like milk, yogurt, cheese, butter all belong to this category.
+So, dairy-originated food like milk, yogurt, cheese, and butter all belong to this category.